Schedule your COVID-19 PCR certified results in 45 minutes.

 Is this test accepted by airlines?

 Every airline has its own requirements.
-Please make sure yours accepts antigen tests.
+Please confirm with them before taking any test.

 Where are you located?